 They were absolutely right!
 Aside from occasionally riding on three tires because my stock sway bar links were connected, I’ve not had any issues getting anywhere I wanted to go off-road.
 That said, I also know my limits.
 I’ll wait to tackle the tougher trails until I’m a more seasoned trail hand and until Smokey is a little better-equipped to face larger obstacles.

-While not a complete list by any means, here are some of the more notable things I plan to add or modify in order to make my daily driver a more capable weekend trail rig:
+While not a complete list by any means, (a more fleshed out list can be found here) below are some of the more notable things I plan to add or modify in order to make my daily driver a more capable weekend trail rig:

 – – –